Frequently Asked Questions

 Is aikidō good for self-defence/fighting?

 In order to be good at something you must train specifically for that goal or objective.
-The training on offer at Sanchin Aikido UK does not involve any competitive pressure-testing or sparring and so would be unsuited to learning how to fight.
+The training on offer at Sanchin Aikido does not involve any competitive pressure-testing or sparring and so would be unsuited to learning how to fight.

 Self-defence is a complex topic that involves many other aspects that fall outside the scope of the teaching syllabus, not least of all having an understanding of legal concerns.
 It is recommended that for these goals students look to more specialised training.